-Headquartered in the midwest, this multibillion-dollar company has 5,000 employees.
+Headquartered in the midwestern U.S., this multibillion-dollar parts distributor has 5,000 employees.
 Its sales associates service a customer base primarily comprised of original equipment manufacturers (OEM) and maintenance, repair, and operations (MRO) companies representing virtually every industry.
 These associates answer customer questions, help with product selection, monitor inventory, accept orders, and monitor order status.
 They depend on the hard-working HPE NonStop order-processing system.

 Over the years, the application grew in functionality and complexity as the business expanded.
 The application comprised hundreds of screens, batch programs, and Pathway Servers, which grew to fit evolving customer needs.
 It was difficult to find employees familiar with the breadth of processing within each subsystem, let alone the entire application.
-As a matter of fact, one of the initial steps the company took, was to fully document the existing application’s functionality so that it would be easier to understand how to interface with it in the future.
+In fact, one of the initial steps the company took was to fully document the existing application’s functionality so that it would be easier to understand how to interface with it in the future.

 Selling three million products from over 2,000 manufacturers, the parts distributor operates six major distribution centers and over 400 sales offices throughout the United States, Canada, Mexico, and Puerto Rico.
 The distributor and its systems sell products ranging from bearings to electric motors to equipment for hydraulic and pneumatic power applications.
 In areas such as customized fluid power applications, the distributor also provides mechanical and fabricated rubber shop services as well as engineering, design, and systems integration.

-The distributor’s original NonStop order-processing application was siloed with no information interchange or connection to the distributor’s other systems.
+The distributor had been running its original green screen order processing system, written in COBOL under Pathway, on an HPE NonStop server for about 15 years.
+The original NonStop order-processing application was a siloed, standalone system with no information interchange or connection to the distributor’s other systems.
 The application was feature-rich and consequently very complex.
-It required a steep learning curve approaching two years for a sales associate to become fully proficient and independent.
-The use of “action codes” was at the heart of its complexity.
-Associates could enter any one of several hundreds of action-codes in green screen fields, but they had to remember which codes were meant for which fields.
+It required a steep, almost two-year learning curve for a sales associate to become fully proficient.
+This complexity slowed business growth.
+The use of “action codes” was at the heart of the system’s complexity.
+Associates would enter any one of several hundreds of action codes in green screen fields, but they had to remember which codes were meant for which fields.